Funny Pages (film): Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 73 out of 100, based on 32 critics, indicating "generally favorable" reviews.

-Manohla Dargis, five-time finalist for the Pulitzer Prize for Criticism, remarked that "it's startling how good the film is" but that "there's nothing remotely cool about Robert or, really, “Funny Pages.”
-That’s because cool is entirely beside the point.
+Writing for The New York Times, Manohla Dargis remarked that "it's startling how good the film is" but that "there's nothing remotely cool about Robert or, really, Funny Pages.
+That's because cool is entirely beside the point.
 What matters is a sensibility, a worldview — what matters is art."

-The New York Times critic points out that "'Funny Pages' was shot in super 16 millimeter film, which gives the movie a gritty texture that fits the material and, at times, evokes some classics of 1970s cinema" while being "exhilaratingly free of the do-gooder, aspirational current that runs through so many ostensibly independent features (unless you too aspire to Crumb-like artistry), and that effectively repackage the same Sunday school moralism the old-studio movies did."

-Dargis ultimately draws contrast in saying "there are fights, a car crash, some domestic drama, but mostly there is Robert in his own wonderland, a dank, clammy, sometimes sordid place of delight, baseness and naked feeling, one that's far from the one inhabited by, say, the status-conscious music dudes in the film “High Fidelity.”

 K. Austin Collins of Rolling Stone called it "an itchy, smart, unpredictable portrait of a young artist [that] practically makes you see Robert with double vision."
-That "it goes out of its way to see its characters in the most unvarnished, unfiltered light, closing in on bad skin and awkward haircuts and embarrassing masturbation rituals and squinty eyes that look extremely wet for no particular reason" but that "it’s also hard to avoid sharing in that obsession.
+That "it goes out of its way to see its characters in the most unvarnished, unfiltered light, closing in on bad skin and awkward haircuts and embarrassing masturbation rituals and squinty eyes that look extremely wet for no particular reason" but that "it's also hard to avoid sharing in that obsession.
 People are incredibly odd.
 How can you help but look?"

+The film was ranked 28th in Vulture’s “Every A24 Film, Ranked.”